 - Now is the time to build resilient systems to withstand major climate events.
 “Sustainable real estate strategies will protect investments in health systems, reduce risk, and empower providers to support their communities in the immediate aftermath of such events,” the firm said.
 “Such strategies will also reduce the healthcare industry’s notoriously high energy usage and help address the climate crisis at its root cause.”

 - Research will drive changes in healthcare experience design.

 “The experiences of staff and patients are equally important, and healthcare providers are demanding data-driven real estate solutions that cater to both groups,” Gensler said.
 “On the provider side, investing in the wellness of workers will help address retention challenges, especially among nursing staff.
 On the consumer side, providers will need to offer more convenient and comprehensive care, so they don’t lose market share to other organizations.”

 - Telehealth is here to stay, though not replace in-person interactions, which will define the industry’s future.
 “Though telehealth will continue to play a significant role for some forms of care, such as psychiatry,” the design firm said, “in-person interactions that require access to specialized technology will continue to comprise the overwhelming majority of healthcare interactions.”

 - The lines between physical and digital healthcare delivery will continue to blur, requiring flexible spaces.
 “Physical, in-person care delivery will continue to integrate with platforms designed for virtual consumer engagement and telemedicine,” Gensler said.
 “But this integration will be uneven over time, because healthcare technologies will emerge in a piecemeal fashion, meeting some needs before others.”

-: Rhonda Smith is BOMA International's Editor and Content Writer
+ABOUT THE AUTHOR: Rhonda Smith is BOMA International's Editor and Content Writer